How do I apply for undergraduate study?

 The university holds open days in June/July and in September.

-Applicants who are offered a place at the School of Law will be invited to attend a UCAS Visit Day held in February and March each year.
+Applicants who are offered a place at the School of Law will be invited to attend an offer-holder day held in February and March each year.

 There is also the opportunity to visit the university on one of our mini open days which are held on a Wednesday at various times throughout the year.

 In the case of overseas students who are visiting this country they may wish to contact the University's International Office.

 Can I apply for entry to the second year if I have already started my law degree elsewhere?